CCNY-Analytics-and-Quant/Pizza-Project-Spr2023/README.md

 # Pizza-Project-Spr2023
 Carter Le

 The goal of this project is to see where the opportunities lies in selling the most amount of pizzas.
+Using SQL, I extracted the data I wanted into CSV from the database.
+Then, I used Python, matplotlib, and seaborn to graph charts.
 I used line plots and bar charts to figure out trends in pizza selling.

 Chart Image Description